worldbank/metadata-editor/README.md

 ## License

-This project is licensed under the MIT License with a short rider ([IGO-LICENSE-ADDENDUM](IGO-LICENSE-ADDENDUM.md)) that preserves the World Bank’s IGO status without limiting use.
-Please review both files before reuse or contribution.
+This project is licensed under the MIT License together with the [World Bank IGO Rider](WB-IGO-RIDER.md).
+The Rider is purely procedural: it reserves all privileges and immunities enjoyed by the World Bank, without adding restrictions to the MIT permissions.
+Please review both files before using, distributing or contributing.